Periyasaamy Thooran

-M. P. Periyasaamy Thooran (26 September 1908 – 20 January 1987) was an Indian patriot, Tamil poet, teacher, and composer of Carnatic music.
-He was the chief editor of the Tamil_Encyclopedia project called 'Kalaikkalanjiam' in Tamil_language.
+Manjakattuvalasu Palanivelappa Gounder Periyasaamy Thooran (26 September 1908 – 20 January 1987) popularly known as Periyasaamy Thooran was an Indian patriot, Tamil poet, teacher, and composer of Carnatic music.
+He was the chief editor of the Tamil Encyclopedia project called 'Kalaikkalanjiam' in Tamil language.

 Early life

 Periyasamy was born to K. A. Palanivelappa Gounder and Paavaathal on 26 September 1908 at Manjakattuvalasu, near Modakurichi in present-day Erode district, Tamil Nadu, India.
 He was greatly influenced and inspired by the firebrand poet and revolutionary Subramania Bharathiyar, and Mahatma Gandhi.
 As a university student, he published an underground monthly magazine called Pithan containing incendiary articles that spoke out against the erstwhile British administration, in support of the Indian Independence Movement.
 This magazine was printed by K. M. Ramaswamy Gounder MLA in Gobichettipalayam initially.
 He also wrote poems and short stories during this period, adopting the pen name Thooran.
 He declined to sit for the final Bachelor of Arts examination, in protest of the execution of Bhagat Singh.
 Periyasamy gained his Bachelor of Arts degree (in Mathematics with a Minor in Astronomy) and a L.T.
 (Licentiate in Teaching) later.
 Periyasamy's background in Science would prove to be instrumental in helping him complete the Tamil Encyclopedia project, work on which began in 1947.
 He held that terms pertaining to science and technology were an integral part of the Tamil language.